LPadial/rateartBackend/README.md

-# rateart_apk
+# rateartBackend
-This application is a social network with which we can see and rate user's paintings
+This application is a social network with which we can see and rate user's paintings, here is backend